 The fall in the value of the pound has made the cost of European holidays more expensive and, outside of the EU, we may need to pay additional charges for going on holiday too.
-Now the UK government has confirmed that booking accommodation on AirBnB and flights on RyanAir could become more expensive too.
+The UK government has also confirmed that booking accommodation and flights could become more expensive, due to the return of the ‘rip-off’ booking fees.

 BREAKING: Higher costs to book a Ryanair flight and hire an Airbnb in a no-deal Brexit – with no guarantee for financial services and exporters of organic food, government papers admit https://t.co/04O8rPoFWe